 Section 600.5851 of Michigan law lists certain circumstances that allow for the delayed start of the statute of limitations.
 Some of these scenarios are described as follows:

 - When The Injury Victim Is Considered Insane At The Time Of The Accident – In These Cases, The Victim Will Have One Year Following A Sane Diagnosis To File Their Claim In Court.
 Insanity, As It Pertains To Personal Injury Claims And The Statute Of Limitations, Is Defined As Someone Not Being Able To Understand Their Rights.

 - If The Injury Victim Was Under The Age Of 18 At The Time Of The Accident – The Statute Of Limitations For Minors Does Not Begin Running Until They Reach The Age Of 18, At Which Point They Will Have One Year To File Their Claim.

 - When The Liable Party Leaves The State – This Is A Legal Gray Area, Because With The Culpable Party Out Of State, The Plaintiff Cannot Reasonably Be Expected To Serve A Lawsuit To The Defendant.

 Should the at-fault entity leave the state after the accident but before the claim is filed in court, and is out of state for two months or longer, the statute of limitations can’t begin running until the liable party returns to the state and the victim is able to serve them.

 the exceptions to the statute of limitations can be complex, which is why it’s in your best interest to work with your attorney to determine whether the circumstances of your accident, and the aftermath of it, fall under any of these exceptions.

 We offer all injury victims a complimentary case review, where we can discuss the details of your case in greater depth.
-Take advantage of this opportunity by calling our office at 248-213-4900 or by filling out the brief contact form included at the bottom of this page.
+Take advantage of this opportunity and contact us by calling our office or by filling out the brief contact form included at the bottom of this page.